simkimsia/mbe-model-compiler-for-python/python-conventions.md

 This document will state clearly what Python conventions are assumed and therefore how the compiler will then generate the code accordingly.

+### First, a clear definition of what's directly readable and writable

+In this document, when I say directly readable or simply readable, this is what I mean:

+> Access using `instance.instance_attribute` or `Class.ClassAttribute` outside the class

+In this document, when I say directly writable or simply writable, this is what I mean:

+> Assign values using `instance.instance_attribute = <new_value>` outside the class

+Yes, I did not mention class attributes to be writable.
+This will be covered later in this document.

 ### Private-public distinction only applies to instance not class

 There are a few useful distinctions in terms of practice.